Saint Michaels, Maryland: Culture and tourism

+From April to November, the town hosts a Saturday farmer's market featuring local produce from around the region.

+Each May, the St. Michaels Running Festival and St. Michaels Half Marathon attracts amateur runners from around the region.

+St. Michaels also hosts an annual fourth of July celebration and fireworks in St. Michaels Harbor.
+Each fall, the town hosts the "Fall into St. Michaels Weekend" featuring an annual Jack Russell dog race.

 Museums and other points of interest

 One of the town's chief attractions is the Chesapeake Bay Maritime Museum, located on land that was formerly occupied by seafood packing houses and a cannery.
 Saint Michaels is home to a number of historic bay vessels, including the bugeye Edna E. Lockwood, a National Historic Landmark, and several skipjacks.

 The Saint Michaels Mill is a 19th century gristmill and was added to the U.S. National Register of Historical Places in 1982.